More about: 4 Best Day Trips from Queenstown

 Details of interest

-• Price: approximately 99 euros per person, including return transfers and the assistance of an expert local guide.
+- Price: approximately 99 euros per person, including return transfers and the assistance of an expert local guide.

-• Duration: between 4 and 6 hours.
+- Duration: between 4 and 6 hours.

 When you arrive at Mount Cook, you can enjoy a variety of activities to explore and admire its grandeur.
-There you can hike on well-marked trails that offer panoramic views of the mountain and surrounding glaciers.
+Here you can hike on well-marked trails that offer panoramic views of the mountain and surrounding glaciers.

-During the tour you can also opt for additional activities such as helicopter rides or boat tours on Lake Tasman, where you can get even closer to the glaciers and appreciate their beauty from different perspectives.
+During the tour you can also opt for additional activities such as helicopter rides or boat trips on Lake Tasman, where you can get even closer to the glaciers and appreciate their beauty from different perspectives.
 These optional activities, which usually cost extra, will add a dose of excitement and adventure to your day.

 Details of interest